Introduction#

 Maximum Likelihood & Log-Likelihood#

-Formalizing the principle of maximum likelihood estimation, we seek to act in a similar fashion to function extrema calculation in high school in that we seek to differentiate our likelihood function, and then find the maximum value of it by setting the derivative equal to zero.
+Formalizing the principle of maximum likelihood estimation, we seek to act similarly to function extrema calculation in high school in that we seek to differentiate our likelihood function, and then find its maximum value by setting the derivative equal to zero.

 where \(\mathcal{L}\) is the likelihood function.
-In the derivation of the Bayesian Curve Fitting approach we have already utilized this principle by exploiting the independence between data points and then taking log of the likelihood to then utilize the often nicer properties of the log-likelihood
+In the derivation of the Bayesian Curve Fitting approach we have already utilized this principle by exploiting the independence between data points and then taking the log of the likelihood to subsequently utilize the often nicer properties of the log-likelihood

 Recap#